London Marathon 2021 Guidance and Club Ballot

 1) Public Ballot

 The first port of call for entry is through the public ballot – however, you need to act fast!
-The public ballot will open on Monday 30th April 2018 and close just 5 days later at 17:00 on Friday 4th May.
+The public ballot is open NOW and closes at 17:00 on Friday 9th October 2020.

 2) Club Ballot

-This will get you into the club ballot, which will be drawn as soon as we get confirmation of how many places we have been allocated for 2021 (we expect this to be in Spring 2021).
+The club ballot will be drawn once we get confirmation of how many places we have been allocated for 2021 (we expect this to be in Spring 2021).

 3) Good For Age and Championship Entry

-If you one of the super speedy runners among us, you might be eligible for a place in the 2019 marathon through either Good For Age or Championship entry based on the marathon times you have run since January 1st 2017!
+If you are one of the super speedy runners among us, you might be eligible for a place in the 2021 marathon through either Good For Age or Championship entry based on the marathon times achieved between 1 January 2019 and 4 October 2020.

-Good For Age entries need to be submitted by June, and the criteria that applied for the 2018 event can be found here: https://www.virginmoneylondonmarathon.com/en-gb/how-to-enter/good-age-entry/
+Good For Age entries need to be submitted between 2nd and 13th November 2020.
+The criteria that applies for the 2021 event can be found here: https://www.virginmoneylondonmarathon.com/how-to-enter/good-age-entry/index.html

 4) Charity Places